Gpreciat/dataTRICKS/projects/omicsDataIntegration/README.md

 ## Getting Started

-For a detailed guide on using the XomicsToModel function, please refer to the [COBRA Toolbox Documentation](https://github.com/opencobra/cobratoolbox/blob/master/docs/source/notes/COBRAModelFields.md).
+You can also find scripts and functions related to this project in the [COBRA Toolbox](https://github.com/opencobra/cobratoolbox).
+For a detailed guide on using the `XomicsToModel` function, please refer to the [COBRA Toolbox Documentation](https://github.com/opencobra/cobratoolbox/blob/master/docs/source/notes/COBRAModelFields.md).

 ## Publication (Manuscript Under Review)

-For a comprehensive understanding of the XomicsToModel function and its applications, please refer to our publication (manuscript under review).
+For a comprehensive understanding of the `XomicsToModel` function and its applications, please refer to our publication (manuscript under review).
 We are currently in the review process, and the manuscript will be updated to the corresponding journal once it is accepted.

 [Link to Manuscript (Under Review)](https://www.biorxiv.org/content/10.1101/2021.11.08.467803v1)

 ## License

-This project is distributed under the [COBRA Toolbox License](https://github.com/opencobra/cobratoolbox/blob/master/LICENSE.md).
-Please review the license for more information.
+This project is dual-licensed under two licenses: [dataTRICKS](https://github.com/Gpreciat/dataTRICKS/blob/main/LICENSE.txt) (since I authored the code) and the [COBRA Toolbox](https://github.com/opencobra/cobratoolbox/tree/master/) license (as the project was further developed there).
+Users are encouraged to review and comply with the terms of both licenses.

+For details on the licenses, please refer to the respective repositories.

 ## Contribution and Contact